elves/elvish/CONTRIBUTING.md

 Still, some part of the codebase is poorly tested, and may even be outright untestable.
 In that case, also discuss to the project lead.

-Most of the Elvish codebase has decent unit test coverage.
-When contributing to Elvish,

 ## Documenting builtin functions and variables

 Documentation for builtin functions and variables are written in the Go sources